Two Times Mary

 Dates2019 - Ongoing

-The starting point is July 21st of 1976, the night the armed forces forced into my maternal grandparents house in Buenos Aires, Argentina.
-The message was clear: if they found my mother they were going to kill her, who at only 21 years old went alone into exile.
-Uruguay was the first stop, then Brazil and finally she arrived to Mexico.
+The starting point is July 21st of 1976, the night the armed forces broke into my maternal grandparent's house in Buenos Aires, Argentina.
+The message was clear: if they found my mother they would kill her.
+She was then forced to go alone into exile at the age of 21.
+Uruguay was her first stop, then Brazil and finally she arrived in Mexico.

-This project retrieves corporal and emotional memory from what detonated that night with my family.
-Some kind of -micro- "sociology os absences".
-A process in which I try to transform impossible objects into possible objects, absent objets into present objects, silenced and repressed stories in told and known stories, individual and oppressed ailments into collective healings.
+This project retrieves corporal and emotional memory from what detonated that night within my family.
+Some kind of -micro- "sociology of absences".
+A process in which I try to transform impossible objects into possible objects, absent objects into present objects, and silenced and repressed stories in told and known stories.

-In that sense, in what ways and manners are we thinking on one another? how does that pain, that we're not conscious of but it's there, impregnates our corporal memories?
-What kinds of pain are kept in the archives of remembrance?
-How do you organize the memory and who omits and distorts it?
+In what ways and manners do we think about one another?
+How does that pain, which we're not conscious of but it's there, impregnate our corporal memories?
+What kind of pain is kept in the archives of remembrance?
+How do you organize the memory and who purposefully omits and distorts it?
 Even more, are memories a possibility of the politicization through which empathy is rooted in those long pains?